 The Whistler House Museum of Art is the birthplace of painter and etcher James McNeill Whistler.
-Built in 1823 by the Locks and Canals Company of Lowell for the inventor of the Lowell Canals, Paul Moody, the house honors the works of James Whistler and the museum is now displaying works from its collection and shows by member artists.
+Built in 1823 by the Locks and Canals Company of Lowell for the inventor of Lowell’s canal system, Paul Moody, the house honors the works of James Whistler and the museum displays works from its collection and shows by member artists.

-Yes, the Cemetery.
 The popularity of Lowell Cemetery began in the 1840s as a refuge from the confines of the industrialized city center.
-The crowded boardinghouses and noise of the mills were exchanged for an oasis of peace.
+The crowded boardinghouses and noise of the mills were left behind for an oasis of peace.
 As in the 19th century, Lowell Cemetery remains the landscape park of the 1840s with its tree canopy, ornamental shrubs and many Victorian gardens.
-Nature’s beauty combines with the human artistry of elegant and interesting gravestones.
-Every summer you can explore the Cemetery with guided or self-guided tours.
+Nature’s beauty combines with the human artistry of elegant and interesting gravestones and monuments.
+Every summer you can explore the cemetery with guided or self-guided tours.

 Canalway Cultural District

-Named the “Canalway Cultural District of Lowell,” the downtown district’s geographic area is bounded by Arcand Drive, the Lower Pawtucket Canal, Howe Street, the Merrimack River and Worthen Street.
-The District includes major downtown cultural institutions like the Lowell National Historical Park, the Whistler House Museum of Art, the Brush Art Gallery and Studios, Merrimack Repertory Theatre, the ALL Arts Gallery, Angkor Dance Troupe, Boarding House Park, UnchARTed and the newly opened Z Gallery.
-Within the District are many cafés and restaurants which showcase the cuisine of many different countries.
+Named the “Canalway Cultural District of Lowell,” the downtown district’s geographic area is bounded by Arcand Drive, Middlesex Street, Howe Street, the Merrimack River and Worthen Street and interwoven with Lowell's unique canal system.
+The District includes major downtown cultural institutions like the Lowell National Historical Park, the Whistler House Museum of Art, the Brush Art Gallery and Studios, Merrimack Repertory Theatre, the ALL Arts Gallery, Angkor Dance Troupe, Boarding House Park, and Gallery Z. Within the District are cafés and restaurants thatshowcase the cuisine of many different countries.

-Not only is the Tsongas Center in Lowell home to the UMass Lowell Riverhawks athletic teams, it is also one of the premier event and convention venues in Lowell.
-With a capacity of over 6,000 seats, the center is the perfect destination for everything from sports and Gala events to concerts.
+Not only is the Tsongas Center home to the UMass Lowell Riverhawks athletic teams, it is also one of the premier event and convention venues in Lowell.
+With a capacity of over 6,000, the center is the perfect destination for everything from sports and gala events to concerts.

 A major attraction to Lowell is the 5.6 miles of canalways that weave through the city as a perfectly engineered marvel of industrial design.
-Bike, hike, walk or play along the canals and enjoy a great selection of public art and beautiful public parks.
-The Lowell canals are the perfect place to find peace, read a book or attend a local event.
+Bike, hike, walk or play along the canals and enjoy a great exhibition of public art and beautiful public parks.
+The Lowell canals are the perfect place to relax, read a book or attend a local event.

 National Streetcar Museum

 Just across from the Lowell National Historical Park's Visitor Center, at the Mack Building, the National Streetcar Museum invites you to browse exhibits about the influence of street railways on the development of cities.
-While you’re here, extend your streetcar experience and hop aboard our streetcar from New Orleans and explore the city of Lowell by trolley.
+While you’re here, extend your streetcar experience and hop aboard our streetcar from New Orleans and explore downtown by trolley.